hunterz-killer/S4-Notes/SE/README.md

    - Test case design encompasses both conventional techniques and incorporates special considerations unique to object-oriented software, reflecting the specific features and interactions of objects.

+## Characteristics of a "Good" Test:

+- **High Probability of Finding an Error:**
+  - A good test is designed with the intention of uncovering potential errors or defects in the software.
+It should be effective in identifying issues.

+- **Non-Redundant:**
+  - A good test should not duplicate the efforts of other tests.
+It should provide unique coverage and focus on different aspects of the software's functionality.

+- **"Best of Breed":**
+  - A good test is considered the best among available options.
+It is designed to be efficient, effective, and thorough in its evaluation of the software.

+- **Optimal Complexity:**
+  - A good test strikes a balance between simplicity and complexity.
+It should be neither too basic to overlook critical functionalities, nor overly complex, which may lead to unnecessary complications or false positives.

+## White Box Testing:

+- White box testing, also known as structural testing, is a testing technique that involves analyzing the internal logic, design, and code of the software.

+- Despite the internal analysis, the expected results are still derived from the specified requirements.

+- White-box testing focuses on designing tests based on the understanding of the internal workings of the software.

+- It is important to note that white-box testing is a technique for designing tests and is not a specific level of testing.

+- White-box testing techniques are primarily applied to lower levels of testing, such as unit and component testing.

+## Basis Path Testing:

+- Basis Path Testing is a specific white-box testing technique that aims to systematically derive a set of test cases that cover all possible execution paths through the software.

+- It focuses on the control flow structure of the software, aiming to execute every statement and branch in the code at least once.

+- This technique helps ensure thorough coverage of the code and is especially useful for complex programs with multiple decision points.

+## Graph Matrix:

+- A graph matrix is a type of square matrix, where the size of the matrix corresponds to the number of nodes in a control flow graph.

+### Applications of Graph Matrix:

+1. **Coding and Encryption:**
+   - Graph matrices are employed when programmers code or encrypt messages.
+They help in representing and manipulating data structures efficiently.

+2. **Computer Animation:**
+   - In computer animation, graph matrices are used to represent and manage the movement and interactions of animated objects.

+3. **Weather Forecasting:**
+   - Graph matrices play a role in weather forecasting models, aiding in the simulation and prediction of weather patterns.

+4. **Economics for Economy Prediction:**
+   - They find application in economics for modeling and predicting economic trends and behaviors.

+5. **Geology for Seismic Surveys:**
+   - Graph matrices are utilized in geology for seismic surveys, helping in the analysis of subsurface structures.

+6. **Creating Routing Tables in Networks:**
+   - In computer networks, graph matrices are used to establish and optimize routing tables, ensuring efficient data transmission.

+7. **Data Analysis:**
+   - Data analysts employ graph matrices to represent relationships and dependencies within datasets, facilitating analysis and visualization.

+8. **Navigation Tasks:**
+   - Graph matrices assist in navigation tasks, helping determine the most efficient routes and paths in various applications, such as GPS systems and logistics planning.

+## Control Structure Testing:

+- Control structure testing is a testing technique that focuses on evaluating the control flow of a program.
+It involves designing tests to cover different paths and decision points within the code.

+- One of the techniques within control structure testing is Basis Path testing, which aims to systematically derive a set of test cases by analyzing the control flow structure of the software.

+- While Basis Path testing is effective, it may not be comprehensive enough to cover all scenarios.
+Therefore, there are other variations of control structure testing that enhance testing coverage and improve the quality of white box testing.
+These variations may include techniques like loop testing, decision table testing, and condition testing, among others.

+## Code Coverage Testing:

+- Code coverage is a metric used to assess the extent to which the source code of a program has been tested.
+It measures how much of the code has been exercised by a set of test cases.

+- This form of testing falls under white box testing because it involves analyzing the internal logic and structure of the code to determine which parts have been tested and which have not.

+- The primary goal of code coverage testing is to identify areas of the program that have not been exercised by the existing test cases, thus helping in the creation of additional test cases to increase coverage.

+### Code Coverage Methods:

+1. **Statement Coverage:**
+   - This method focuses on ensuring that each statement in the code is executed at least once during testing.

+2. **Decision Coverage:**
+   - Decision coverage, also known as branch coverage, aims to verify that each decision point or branch in the code is tested.

+3. **Branch Coverage:**
+   - Branch coverage is a subset of decision coverage and specifically targets the execution of each branch within decision points.

+4. **Condition Coverage:**
+   - Condition coverage evaluates the logical conditions within the code and verifies that all possible outcomes of these conditions are tested.

+5. **Data Flow Testing:**
+   - Data flow testing involves analyzing how data is used and propagated within the code.
+It focuses on identifying potential data-related issues.

+6. **Loop Testing:**
+   - Loop testing concentrates on testing the loops within the code to ensure that they are correctly handled and that various loop paths are exercised.

+**Mutation and Mutation Testing:**

+- **Mutation:**
+  - A mutation involves making a small alteration or modification in a module, such as replacing an operator, changing a variable, or modifying a constant within the code.

+- **Mutation Testing:**
+  - Mutation testing is a systematic and repetitive process where small changes are introduced into the codebase.
+These changes, referred to as mutations, are made one at a time.
+For each mutation, the outputs of the original module and the mutated module are compared when executed with the same test suite.

+  - Mutation testing is a powerful technique used to evaluate the quality of test cases.
+It helps identify the effectiveness of the test suite in detecting even minor deviations or defects in the code.
+This process is especially valuable for assessing the robustness of test suites and ensuring thorough testing coverage.

+- **Mutant:**
+  - A module that has undergone a change due to mutation testing is referred to as a mutant of the original module.